 Mrs. Haviland left the Square House during the war out of concern for her family’s safety.
 She returned around 1779 and continued to operate the tavern and inn until 1799.
 Dr. Gilbert Budd, Mrs. Haviland’s uncle, owned the property during this time period.
 In the 1780′s, he added the right side of the building containing two rooms on the first floor (now combined into one large room) and the ball room on the second floor.
 One of Mrs. Haviland’s daughters was an accomplished piano player and probably entertained their guests in the ball room.

 Several prominent political figures visited the Square House during the late 1700′s and early 1800′s.
 In addition to John and Samuel Adams, George Washington stayed at the “Widow Haviland’s” twice in 1789.
 He famously wrote in his diary that “After dinner through frequent light showers we proceeded to the Tavern of a Mrs. Haviland at Rye who keeps a very neat and decent Inn.”
-During August, 1824, the Marquis de Lafayette dined at the Square House, then known as “Penfield’s Inn”.
+During August, 1824, another famous guest, the Marquis de Lafayette dined at the Square House, then known as “Penfield’s Hotel”. (for more on General Lafayette's tour click here.)

 LATER HISTORY AND PRESERVATION